Mahaveer Raghunathan: Formula One

-In August 2021, nearly two years after Raghunathan's last appearance behind the wheel of a race car, he became the third Indian to drive a Formula One car when he tested the Alfa Romeo Racing C38 alongside Théo Pourchaire at the Hungaroring where he set a time 1.9 seconds slower than the Frenchman.
-In July 2023, nearly two years after his last Formula One test, Raghunathan tested a McLaren MCL35 at Portimão, completing a distance of 750km over two days.
+In August 2021, nearly two years after his last appearance behind the wheel of a race car, Raghunathan became the third Indian to drive a Formula One car when he tested the Alfa Romeo Racing C38 alongside Théo Pourchaire at the Hungaroring where he set a time 1.9 seconds slower than the Frenchman.
+In July 2023, nearly two years after his last Formula One test, Raghunathan tested a McLaren MCL35 at Portimão, but in 2025 he was successfully sued by the team for unpaid testing fees.

 Italian GT

 Raghunathan competed in the Italian GT Endurance Championship in 2023, driving a Lamborghini Huracán GT3 for Imperiale Racing in the Pro-Am class alongside teammates Jack Bartholomew and Miguel Garcia.
 Raghunathan achieved his first professional career podium by coming in third at Round 3.
 He returned to the series in 2024, having been inducted into Aston Martin's AMR Driver Academy.
 He was signed by Lazarus Corse to compete in the endurance rounds of the championship alongside William Alatalo and three-time MotoGP champion Jorge Lorenzo.

+In 2025, Raghunathan joined the AF Corse team in the Sprint and Endurance Championship, and finished second in the championship, winning three races and finishing eight times on the podium driving the Ferrari 296 GT3.